 The Maryland high court disagreed.
-The court noted that, “discovery is a process between the parties, a process under which disputes may be waived or raised by the parties without court intervention.”
-Moreover, the law is pretty established in Maryland and in many other jurisdictions that a party does not have to respond to issues not raised by the moving parties and “put another way, a trial judge cannot, sua sponte, and without prior warning, appropriately grant summary judgment based on the plaintiff’s failure to prove an element of his or her case if the defendant has not previously contended that the plaintiff’s proof was deficient as to that element.”
+The court noted that “discovery is a process between the parties, a process under which disputes may be waived or raised by the parties without court intervention.”
+The law is pretty well established in Maryland and in many other jurisdictions that a party does not have to respond to issues not raised by the moving parties and “put another way, a trial judge cannot, sua sponte, and without prior warning, appropriately grant summary judgment based on the plaintiff’s failure to prove an element of his or her case if the defendant has not previously contended that the plaintiff’s proof was deficient as to that element.”

 What This Means

-Two take homes for me:
+Two take-homes for me: